 Create a Countdown Calendar

 If you have little ones who keep nagging about when you are going on holiday or how many days till their birthday, create a countdown calendar with bubble wrap, by cutting out a piece of bubble wrap with the required amount of bubbles, mounting it on cardboard and putting it up on a wall.
 The little ones can now pop one bubble every day.

 Anxious gardeners can protect plants from unexpected frosts and harsh weather with spare wrap.
 Cut and mould Bubble Wrap around taller plants, or blanket groundcover and small seedlings in the plastic to protect against snow, frost, or extreme winds.
 Bubble Wrap also can be used as a mini greenhouse to keep plants and soil warm until average temperatures increase.

 Handle Cushions for Brooms, Rakes

 Using wooden or plastic hand tools, such as rakes and brooms, can lead to blisters.
 To take the pain out of yard work, wrap tool handles with bubble wrap and secure with tape or a rubber band for extra cushioning that makes cleaning a bit more comfy.
 This popping stuff is perfect for creating make-shift handle cushions.
 Whether you want to add more comfort to the handles of crutches, or a broom, this will stop you getting sore palms.

 Rainy Day Craft Project

-You can produce some funky art pieces with bubble wrap by using it as a printing press.
+You can produce some funky art pieces by using it as a printing press.
 One idea is to cut out some interesting shapes and designs from the material, and paint onto the surface.
 Press this against some paper or card and you have some personalised wall art, which is also a great activity for kids.
 Bright colours are best for a bold impact, but there are lots of ways to be creative.